department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-MHV+VAOS-appts-list-discovery/research-plan.md

 **Primary criteria (must-haves)**

 Participants must be active users of MyHealtheVet appointments:
-- **Screener question (yes/no):** Have you logged in to MyHealtheVet to view and/or manage your appointments in the last 6 months?
+- **Screener question (yes/no):** Have you logged in to MyHealtheVet to view your appointments in the last 6 months?
-- **Screener question (yes/no):** Are you willing to log in to MyHealtheVet during this study so our research team can learn how you use this tool?
-Any personally identifiable information shown during the study will be destroyed after the session.
+- **Screener question (yes/no):** Are you willing to sign into My HealtheVet during this study so our research team can learn how you use this tool?
+We will not record any of your personal health information; the focus of this study is to learn how you use this tool.
 Participants must answer yes to both questions to qualify for the study.

 **Secondary criteria (nice-to-haves)**